JuliaLang/Pkg.jl/docs/src/creating-packages.md

 #### Using an extension while supporting older Julia versions

-In the case where one wants to use an extension (without worrying about the feature of the extension begin available on older Julia versions) while still supporting older Julia versions the packages under `[weakdeps]` should be duplicated into `[extras]`.
+In the case where one wants to use an extension (without worrying about the feature of the extension being available on older Julia versions) while still supporting older Julia versions the packages under `[weakdeps]` should be duplicated into `[extras]`.
 This is an unfortunate duplication, but without doing this the project verifier under older Julia versions will throw an error if it finds packages under `[compat]` that is not listed in `[extras]`.

-## Package naming guidelines
+## Package naming rules

 Package names should be sensible to most Julia users, *even to those who are not domain experts*.
-The following guidelines apply to the `General` registry but may be useful for other package registries as well.
+The following rules apply to the `General` registry but may be useful for other package registries as well.

 Since the `General` registry belongs to the entire community, people may have opinions about